 The Queen Anne Style 1870-1890The Queen Anne Style 1870-1890

 You won’t encounter as many Queen Anne style townhouses as some of the other architectural periods, which is probably what sets these homes apart, making them unique.
-You’ll find a few surviving buildings on the Upper West Side, and the Upper East, particularly the far eastern section of the neighborhood.
+You’ll find a few surviving buildings on the Upper West Side and the Upper East, particularly the neighborhood’s far eastern section.
 Take a walk down Henderson Place off East End Avenue and see Queen Anne in all her glory.

 The Beaux-Arts Style 1890-1920The Beaux-Arts Style 1890-1920